 top of page

-She’s Dry (And I’m Not Talking About Her Attitude) Why the Vagina Gets Dry During Menopause
+She's Dry.
+(And I'm Not Talking About Her Attitude) F & I: Facts and Intimacy

 • 3 min read